PaleovirologyLab/hi-fever/README.md

 ## Installation and usage

-HI-FEVER is available for use on LINUX, Windows (WSL), and Mac.
+HI-FEVER is available for use on Linux and can also be developed or run in lighter configurations on macOS.
+Windows use should be through WSL.
 The repository currently supports:
 - bootstrap/setup via Conda or Pixi
 - pipeline execution via Nextflow `-profile conda` or `-profile apptainer`

+Recommended starting point:
+- use `-profile conda` for a first local run
+- use `-profile apptainer` when Apptainer is available and you want a more reproducible container-based execution

 Dockerfiles are present in `docker/`, but Docker is not currently configured as a first-class Nextflow profile in `conf/containers.config`.